 Creatinine and Metabolism:

-Creatinine is a byproduct of muscle metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More.
+Creatinine is a byproduct of muscle metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More.
 Creatine, a molecule that stores energy in your muscles, is constantly being broken down into creatinine.
 The amount of creatinine produced depends on your muscle mass and activity level.

 Creatinine on Lab Reports: